adamt94/kraken-demo/README.md

 the basket as an icon ideally would go to the basket page

-- I update the packages and added tailwind.
+- I update the packages and added tailwind for styling.
 I also used zustand for keeping the state basket information

 Most of the code lives in the `src` folder and looks something like this: